Regulatory actions for Oct. 2, 2025

 Oct.
 2, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Curonix, Hologic, Kardium.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Bristol Myers Squibb, Cour, Cyprium, Ensem, Evofem, Fortress, Novartis, Pharma 1, Pharming, Sentynl, Taho.

 Briefs